 Bulls' playoff push remains in their hands; will it be in Rajon Rondo's?

-Chicago Bulls guard Rajon Rondo looks to pass against Atlanta Hawks guard Dennis Schroder, forward Taurean Prince and center Dwight Howard during the first half of an NBA basketball game Saturday, April 1, 2017, in Chicago.
 Rajon Rondo answered a question about his sprained right wrist playfully, as the veteran guard is prone to do in the cat-and-mouse game he plays with reporters.
+"I think the Bulls will still be playing basketball when I come back," Rondo said.

 Add your comments below